US steel industry in critical window of opportunity for decarbonization amid upcoming relines: RMI

 The steel industry is responsible for around 7-9% of global carbon dioxide emissions, according to the International Energy Agency.

-“The good news is that there is both demand and supply in the pipeline for near zero emissions iron and steel,” Kyle Clark-Sutton, the analysis team lead of the US Program at RMI, said.
+“The good news is that there is both demand and supply in the pipeline for near zero emissions iron and steel,” Kyle Clark-Sutton, principal of RMI’s Climate-Aligned Industries program, said.
 “There are a lot of companies trying to reduce emissions in the iron and steel value chain, and all of them are needed to varying degrees.”

 Steelmakers are increasingly turning to methods that reduce the use of coal in their main ironmaking process, the largest source of emissions in the industry.
 Most decarbonization pathways focus on electrification, cleaner reductants or capturing emissions from existing assets.